Types of Ecommerce CMS: Which Option to Select for Enterprises

 Source: State of CMS in the Retail Sector (2023)

-Yet, the same report also states that almost 20% of marketers claim they have to work with IT specialists every day to get the most out of their CMS, suggesting that they have probably gone with the wrong solution in the first place.
+Yet, the same report also states that almost 20% of marketers claim they have to work with IT Specialists every day to get the most out of their CMS, suggesting that they have probably gone with the wrong solution in the first place.

 Types of Ecommerce CMSs: Open-Source vs. Headless